 We aim to create a safe space for our members locally and nationally and make their voice heard, just as IFMSA does internationally.
 Northern Cyprus hosts people from all over the world and MSANC TO itself is composed of people coming from different parts of the world.

-In the past 2 years and a whopping 5 GAs past, we never got approached about the situation we are in.
-We were shocked about this suddenly appearing right in the process of preparing to present our candidature which is confusing and deeply saddening.
+In the past 2 years and a whopping 5 GAs past, we never got approached about our situation.
+So we were shocked about this suddenly appearing right in the process of preparing to present our candidature, which is confusing and deeply saddening.
 We were advised to withdraw our candidature and not to proceed just before the plenary of the membership upgrades presentations started, as it would have caused more conflict.

 A quite similar issue was brought to attention previously within last GAs about Kosovo, and happily, the situation was handled well and took another turn, leading to the establishment of KOMS – Kosovo.
-The fate of the situation and the conscious decision-making processes seems ambiguous in our case.
+However, the fate of the situation and the conscious decision-making processes seems ambiguous in our case.

 This is not a goodbye, its a see you later.

-Following the previous motion is motion #100, to send a standing invitation to MSANC – Northern Cyprus which also passed by 2/3rd majority (59 votes in favour, 11 against and 9 abstentions).
+Following the previous motion is motion #100 to send a standing invitation to MSANC – Northern Cyprus, passed by a 2/3rd majority (59 votes in favour, 11 against and 9 abstentions).

-Obtaining the standing invitation meant that we have the opportunity to present our candidature to be part of IFMSA in the upcoming March Meeting 20 which will take place in Rwanda.
-What’s remarkable about receiving a standing invitation is that it will allow MSANC to apply for full membership in IFMSA in the upcoming 3 years and will further give MSANC the right to be one of the National Member Organizations that have voting rights.
+Obtaining the standing invitation meant that we could present our candidature to be part of IFMSA in the upcoming March Meeting 20 which will occur in Rwanda.
+What’s remarkable about receiving a standing invitation is that it will allow MSANC to apply for full membership in IFMSA in the upcoming three years and give MSANC the right to be one of the National Member Organisations with voting rights.

-During our 4th National General Assembly, and after electing a new team of official members, a new constitution and bylaw of our association had been adopted.
-Having a more inclusive and detailed bylaw, we aimed to sustainably develop our association for the long run ensuring it is also in alignment with IFMSA Constitution and Bylaws as since we will be applying to be part of their family once again.
+During our 4th National General Assembly, and after electing a new team of official members, our association’s new constitution and bylaw had been adopted.
+Having a more inclusive and detailed bylaw, we aimed to develop our association for the long run sustainably, ensuring it is aligned with IFMSA Constitution and Bylaws since we will be applying to be part of their family once again.

-Working outside of IFMSA, our main focus was working on presenting our candidature during the upcoming MM20 and allowing our students to be represented again internationally.
+Working outside of IFMSA, our primary focus was to present our candidature during the upcoming MM20 and allow our students to be represented again internationally.

 March Meeting 20:

 For March Meeting 2020 Kigali, Rwanda, MSANC was able to send two delegates to represent it.
-The first delegate being the President of MSANC, Sultan Jarboue Salaheldin, who will be leading the plenaries, presenting MSANC candidature and defending the rights of medical students in Northern Cyprus in being part of IFMSA.
-The second delegate being the National Exchange Officer, Sara Darweesh, who is working on activating professional exchange again.
+The first delegate is the President of MSANC, Sultan Jarboue Salaheldin, who will be leading the plenaries, presenting MSANC candidature and defending the rights of medical students in Northern Cyprus in IFMSA.
+The second delegate is the National Exchange Officer, Sara Darweesh, who is activating professional exchange again.

 Unlike any other meeting, this General Assembly meeting was filled with many obstacles and burdens that our delegates had to face.
-Most noticeably were the several attempts that were made by a medical association to deny us our rights in being part of IFMSA due to political motives.
-After presenting our candidature and answering all the questions given to us, one association said the following: “The flag of Northern Cyprus was the flag of a disputed area, and that is a political statement.
+Most noticeably were the several attempts that a medical association made to deny us our rights in being part of IFMSA due to political motives.
+For example, after presenting our candidature and answering all the questions given to us, one association said the following: “The flag of Northern Cyprus was the flag of a disputed area, and that is a political statement.
 And IFMSA is not a place for political statements.”

-On the 5th of March, 2020 the plenary regarding the adoption of changes of status of National Member Organisation and admission of a new National Member Organisation took place.
-During this plenary the vote whether we join the federation as candidate members or not.
+On the 5th of March, 2020, the plenary regarding adopting changes of status of National Member Organisation and admission of a new National Member Organisation took place.
+During this plenary, the vote whether we join the Federation as candidate members or not.
 Motion #70, To accept Medical Students’ Association of Northern Cyprus (MSANC) as a candidate member of IFMSA.
-Motion passed by simple majority (64 votes in favour, 11 against and 10 abstentions).
+Motion passed by a simple majority (64 votes in favour, 11 against and 10 abstentions).

 This date marks the moment we officially became candidate members of IFMSA, fully aligned with its Constitution and Bylaws, and have the right to upgrade our membership status without any obstacle.

 Due to this extraordinary situation, our General Assembly had to be done Online for safety concerns.
-Our Team of Officials selection was carefully done and the best of the best were chosen to further lead out federation to success.
+Therefore, the MSANC mentor and president carefully did our Team of Officials selection, and they chose the best of the best to lead our Federation based on their qualifications and experiences.

-The newly elected team, led by the President Asu Ozince, decided to take the biggest and most important step in the history of MSANC, which is applying to obtain full membership status in IFMSA.
-After this decision, the entire team worked even harder in their respective fields, and hosted multiple online events.
+The newly-elected team, led by President Asu Ozince, decided to make the most significant step in the history of MSANC, applying to obtain full membership status in IFMSA.
+After this decision, the entire team worked even harder in their respective fields and hosted multiple online events.
 Some of those events were: Autism Talk, World Cancer day, COVID-19 Aftershock, Specialisation, Volunteering, Equality and Vaccine production, challenges and nationalism.

 March Meeting 21:

-As the world is still facing the pandemic, IFMSA Marching Meeting was held online.
+As the world is still facing the pandemic, IFMSA Marching Meeting took place through an online meeting.

-For the first time, MSANC was present with all of its team of official members and members from a local committee.
+For the first time, MSANC was present with all its official members and members from a local committee at maximum capacity.
 The following are the attendees and the sessions they had participated in: